allegro/allegro.tech/_posts/2016-08-01-the-ios-bug-chase.md

 [mitmproxy](mitmproxy.org).
 Never heard of it?
 You should no longer hesitate having it installed, because it will save you hours of debugging in the future.
-In this case, I only used it to intercept networking requests, but mitmproxy has much bigger possibilities (e.g. intercepting and scripting).
+In this case, I only used it to intercept networking requests, but mitmproxy has much bigger possibilities (e.g. scripting).

-I started to intercept network traffic and displayed the map to trigger its network activity. mitmproxy showed a lot of map tile requests.
+I started to intercept network traffic and displayed the map to trigger its network activity.
+Mitmproxy showed a lot of map tile requests.

 ![mitmproxy](/img/articles/2016-08-01-the-ios-bug-chase/mitmproxy_410.png)